kursatturkay/iconlistforblender/README.md

-Only for Blender developers.
-it lists all icons of blender so you can observe and allows you to see icon name corresponding to icon images. filter enabled.
+Exclusively for Blender developers, this tool lists all Blender icons, allowing you to view and identify the icon names corresponding to each icon image.
+It also includes a filtering option.

 ![Image description](preview1.png)